AnishaGharat/Web_Search_Engine/README.md

 ## Application Video

-A comprehensive explaination of the application along with the demo can be viewed here:
+A comprehensive explanation of the application along with the demo can be viewed here:
  - https://youtu.be/tZBE_PEM4Oc

 ## Authors